 A mobile-friendly website is also referred to as a “responsive” or “mobile-compatible” website.
 It means the site is easy to view, use and navigate on a smartphone or tablet.
 As people gravitate toward their smartphone or tablet for ease of use and portability, they tend to favor mobile-friendly websites that adapt to touch controls and smaller screen sizes.

 A responsive, mobile-friendly website means a smooth experience from the user’s perspective.
 It’s accessible by the same address as a business’s desktop URL and contains the same content, but it adjusts to the reader’s device, providing an uninterrupted user experience.
-[The best web hosting services can keep your website functioning on both mobile and desktop.]
+[The best web hosting company can keep your website functioning on both mobile and desktop.]

 Investing in a mobile-friendly site can lead to increased e-commerce sales and brand growth.
 According to Statista, U.S. mobile retail commerce sales were expected to reach $431 billion in 2022.
 That’s nearly a twofold increase from 2019.
 With the onset of the COVID-19 pandemic, consumers have been shopping from home more often, and that includes shopping done on their phone or tablet.
 In fact, in late 2021, more than 30% of U.S. e-commerce consumers made a purchase each week using a mobile phone.

 Consumers also tend to make repeat purchases from mobile-friendly websites that provide responsive, smooth and painless shopping experiences.
 Along with additional purchases, consumers are more likely to spend an extended amount of time on your website and tell their friends and family about your company if it’s easy to use on a mobile device.